MrBoxik/auto-starter/README.md

 ---

+## 🛡️ Important

+Windows Defender or other antivirus software may flag this program as malicious because it automatically runs what you want on your computer.
+- You can whitelist it if you trust it.
+- Or simply delete it if you prefer.
+It’s fully open source, so you can go through the code and verify for yourself that it only does what you want.

+---

 ## 💬 Feedback or Questions?

 You can leave feedback [here on GitHub](https://github.com/MrBoxik/auto-starter/issues) — but I’m not going to be super active here.